What has not (yet) been understood Latest Change 2023-06-12

 - Explain whether or not a permanent magnet in the center of the base unit will reduce the ellipticity.
 The Bob does have a permanent magnet in the lowest central position.

-- Explain what will happen when the magnet is to strong or to weak or has the wrong polarity.
+- Explain what will happen when the magnet is to strong or to weak or is not very precise in the center.

 Study task: